ublue-os/website/docs/images/bluefin/developer-experience.md

 # bluefin-dx - The Bluefin Developer Experience

 Dedicated developer image with bundled tools.
-It endevaours to be the world's most powerful cloud native developer environment. :) It includes everything in the base image plus a curated set of developer tools and convenience shortcuts..
+It endevaours to be the world's most powerful cloud native developer environment. :) It includes everything in the base image plus a curated set of developer tools and convenience shortcuts.

 ## Instructions